-10. p165 I was equally tempted to target Robert Creeley's poetry, but I wasn't able to identify any single "long-form" poem in Creeley's published work to date.
-In the event, Enslin's extreme remove from the mainstream fed my fantasies of some pure artistic lifestyle worthy of emulation.
+10. p164 I was equally tempted to target Robert Creeley's poetry, but I wasn't able to identify any single "long-form" poem in his published work to date which would have qualified for a critical reading within the context of the post-Poundians.
+PIECES (1969) might have been a contender but had yet to appear; it might-only somewhat facetiously-be argued that his novel THE ISLAND (1963) was a long poem without line breaks.
+In the event, Enslin's extreme remove from the main-stream fed my fantasies of some pure artistic lifestyle worthy of emulation.
 We enjoyed an exchange of letters then drifted apart without ever having met face to face.
 [See APPENDIX II]